PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 To me, this is the key index to interpret for most ecological questions and can be interpreted as a single index (probably along with the proportion of shared species for context).

+> Drawing on the numerical experiments, I have emphasized how $\beta_{os}$
+> relates to the rewiring probability, and now give an expression to estimate
+> the rewiring probability based on $\beta_{os}$ for networks of difference
+> connectances.
+I hope this will further re-inforce the usefulness of this
+> measure.

 Next, Beta WN is also intuitive, but as depicted in Fig 2 it needs to be clearly stated that it depends on both interaction rewiring and the proportion of shared